Behavioral Strategies for ADHD: Practical Techniques to Improve Focus and Daily Functioning

 Breaking Tasks Into Manageable Steps

 Large projects can feel overwhelming for individuals with ADHD.
+When a task feels too big, unclear, or emotionally stressful, the brain may avoid it altogether.

 Breaking tasks into smaller steps helps improve completion rates.